-A blower is included with this stove.
-The blower can be found in the combustion chamber of the stove and must be installed on the back of the stove.
-See "Appendix 1: Blower Installation".
+A blower is included with the stove.
+It is located in its combustion chamber and must be installed on the back of the stove.
+See "Appendix 2: Blower and Thermodisc Installation".
 The blower is used to increase the airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.